TaxTips.ca

 Disability benefit for each dependent who will have an unused disability amount 2,752

-The above amounts are totalled, and then reduced by 9% of net income.
+The above amounts are added together, and then reduced by 9% of net income.
 The result is multiplied by the lowest tax rate to get the tax credit amount.
 Benefit amounts for dependents must be claimed by the spouse or common-law partner with the higher income.
 When the parents of a dependent child are not married or living common-law, only one of them may claim the benefit.
 If they cannot agree as to who will claim it, only the individual with the greater income for the year may claim it.

 The amounts are not increased for inflation each year.